-How to report unauthorised use of Telephone Banking or Online Banking
+Section 12: How to report unauthorised use of Telephone Banking or Online Banking

-- 12.1.
-If you believe that your pass codes for Telephone Banking or Online Banking transactions have been misused, lost or stolen, or, where relevant, your pass code has become known to someone else, you must contact us immediately. - Please refer to How to Contact Us on the back page for our contact details.
-We will acknowledge your notification by giving you a reference number that verifies the date and time you contacted us.
-Please retain this reference number. - 12.2.
-If you believe an unauthorised transaction has been made and your access method uses a pass code, you should change that pass code.
+12.1.
+If you believe that your pass codes for Telephone Banking or Online Banking transactions have been misused, lost or stolen, or, where relevant, your pass code has become known to someone else, you must contact us immediately.

+Please refer to How to Contact Us on the back page for our contact details.
+If you believe an unauthorised transaction has been made and your access method uses a pass code, you should change that pass code immediately.